lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/intermediate_archive.md

 - Maximum file size in the archive is 500 GB (split up your files, see [Datamover](../data_transfer/data_mover.md))
 - Data will be stored in two copies on tape.
 - The bandwidth to this data is very limited.
-Hence, this file system must not be used directly as input or output for HPC jobs.
+Hence, this filesystem must not be used directly as input or output for HPC jobs.

 ## Access the Intermediate Archive